webOSArchive/webos-sdk-redux/novacomd/README.md

 # macOS Service registration

-Steps to set up an agent or daemon:
+This is performed automatically as part of the install.
+If you wish to do this manually, follow these steps to set up an agent or daemon:

     Create a program that you want to run in the background Create a .plist file describing the job to run (See below for how to author one)